-Whether you are riding on a passenger train or simply crossing one of the many railroad tracks in California, you should be aware of the many railway-related injuries and deaths that occur every year across the county.
+Whether you are riding on a passenger train or simply crossing one of the many railroad tracks in California, you should be aware of the many railway-related injuries and deaths that occur every year across the county and know when you need a competent train accident lawyer.

 • Every 90 minutes there is a train derailment or collision.